martysama0134/how-to-mt2-general/eter-group-parser/README.md

 # eter-group-parser

 It loads and resave Eter Group files.
+It can also manipulate and repair them.

 Example of a loaded file: